 Can You Have an Armadillo as a Pet?

-Armadillos, or Dasypus and Chlamyphoridae as they're scientifically known, are animals that belong to the Cingulata order, with only the Chlamyphoridae and Dasypodidae families still extant.
-Their distinctive characteristic is a strong shell formed of bony plates, which is useful for fending off their natural predators and other dangers.
+Armadillos, are animals that belong to the Cingulata order, with only the Chlamyphoridae and Dasypodidae families still extant.
+Their distinctive characteristic is an armored shell formed of bony plates, which is useful for fending off their natural predators and other dangers.
 This shell might make some believe they are lizards, but they are actually mammals.

 Is it legal to have a pet armadillo?

 Having a pet armadillo is illegal in most places.
 However, to know the exact situation where you live, you will need to look into your local laws regarding keeping ‘exotic’ animals.
 There should be a list of animals which can and cannot be kept as pets, although these can get complicated and sometimes some animals are grouped together, despite being part of a different species.